The email marketing industry has seen a lot of change over the last year.

 What is EngageBay?

 EngageBay is an all-in-one digital marketing suite that offers tools for sales, marketing, and customer support.

 EngageBay is ideal for small-scale companies and businesses that need tools to market their products and services, capture and nurture potential customers, and offer consumer support.

 With EngageBay, businesses can align their marketing, sales, and service requests on one platform.

 Marketing teams can manage contacts and audiences, trigger email campaigns, enable notifications, design landing pages, and sign-up forms.

 The sales dashboard offers tools for effective lead management.
 Sales teams can visualize all the deals, automate recurring tasks, schedule online appointments, and analyze real-time sales reports.

-The free customer support or CRM solution has features that include appointment scheduling and automation of regular customer responses.
+The free customer support solution has features that include a helpdesk, LiveChat, canned responses, autoresponders, and a full-fledged ticketing system.